 Publish an OIN integration

-This guide walks you through the process of submitting a SCIM, OIDC, or SAML 2.0 app to the Okta Integration Network (OIN), including preparation, configuration, and updating published integrations.
+This guide walks you through the process of submitting a SCIM, OIDC, or SAML 2.0 app to the Okta Integration Network (OIN), including preparing and configuring new integrations and updating previously published integrations.

 - Submit a new app to the OIN.